Help Children Cope With Life With ADHD

 About a half mile from my house, there was a four-way stop intersection.
 I could not remember a single instance when I ever saw a car driving on that narrow gravel road.
 The land was flat and you could see in every direction for miles.
 Usually when I got near this intersection I would look both ways and gun it right through the stop sign.
 Stopping seemed like a big waste of time for a busy guy like me.
 Well, guess what?
 That day, my car windows covered with ice, I gunned it … right into the side of some poor guy’s Toyota Corolla.
 No one was seriously hurt, although my knees still bear scars from where I slammed them into the dashboard.
 On the upside, I am a much safer driver now!

 Occasionally, when I think about my ADHD brain, I am reminded of that car wreck all those years ago.
-Having attention deficit hyperactivity disorder (ADHD) is a lot like driving with a dirty or iced over windshield.
+Having attention deficit hyperactivity disorder (ADHD or ADD) is a lot like driving with a dirty or iced over windshield.
 You get glimpses of what’s going on around you, but the picture is never clear.
 There are lots of blind spots, and then decisions are made based on inaccurate or partial information, which often times leads to accidents, both small and great.
 Learning to live and thrive with ADHD has a lot to do with figuring out how to clean those windows.
 With that in mind, here are three suggestions on how you can help your students and children avoid getting into wrecks:

 1. Drum it into your child’s head that the time to prepare for the day — any day — is the night before.
 It seems like such an obvious, simple thing, but it is an especially important routine to try and ingrain in your child.
 People with ADHD are often running late because our stuff has a tendency to disappear at the worst possible time, and we never think to get everything ready in advance.
 To keep track of everything in advance, make a checklist: